dgwarez/mobile-coding-challenge/README.md

 # Trade Rev Coding Challenge
-This is a simple image display Android native app for showing popular images from Unsplash photos API in a list.
+This is a simple image display Android native app for showing images from Unsplash photos API in a list.
 There's also a full screen view with details of each image.
 This app is being built for a code challenge with TradeRev

 ## Project Setup